NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ![](./tutorial_images/Tutorial_Banner_2023.png)

 ***

 # Installing the Community Analysis Pipeline (CAP)

 ### Welcome!

-This document contains the instructions for installing the NASA Ames MCMC's Community Analysis Pipeline (CAP). **We ask that you come to the MGCM Tutorial on November 2-4 with CAP installed on your machine** so that we can jump right into using it!
-On the second day of the tutorial (November 3rd), we will be using CAP to analyze MGCM output.
+This document contains the instructions for installing the NASA Ames MCMC's Community Analysis Pipeline (CAP).

 Installing CAP is fairly straightforward.
 We will create a Python virtual environment, download CAP, and then install CAP in the virtual environment.
 That's it!